 Blue Cross of Idaho does not offer providers any appeal options for services, therapeutics or procedures excluded under the member contract.

-Providers may submit a pre-service appeal to review a denial of a request for: prior authorization, out of network services, admission to a hospital or a decision by Blue Cross of Idaho during its concurrent review.
+Contracting providers have one level of pre-service appeal.
+Providers may submit a pre-service appeal to review a denial of a request for: prior authorization, out of network services, admission to a hospital or a decision made by Blue Cross of Idaho during its concurrent review.
 We reserve the expedited appeal process for urgent care situations.
 Urgent care is any request for medical care or treatment with respect to which the application of the time period for making a non-urgent determination could result in the following circumstances:

 - Could seriously jeopardize the life or health of the member or the member's ability to regain maximum function, based on a prudent layperson's judgement, or